Rotation Schedules

 • Adolescent pediatrics rotation presents opportunities to treat adolescents and gain further experience in gynecological procedures, care of LGBTQ+ patients, and management of early adult psychiatric conditions

-• New modified emergency medicine rotation to provide more experience treating common lower acuity diagnoses often encountered in urgent care settings
+• Emergency medicine rotation provides more experience treating common lower acuity diagnoses often encountered in urgent care settings

 Osteopathic curriculum